uspki/policies/certificate-policy.md

 A CA certificate is a Root CA certificate if the certificate’s issuer and subject are the same and the digital signature may be verified by the public key bound into the certificate.

 ##### 1.1.3.1.2 Subordinate CA Certificates
 A CA certificate is a Subordinate CA certificate if the certificate’s issuer and the subject are not the same.
-Subordinate CA certificates, issued under this policy, have a Path Length Constraint set to zero (0) and Name Constraints specifying permitted dnsName sub-trees only for the .gov and .mil Top Level Domains.
+Subordinate CA certificates, issued under this policy, have a Path Length Constraint set to zero (0) and Name Constraints specifying permitted dNSName sub-trees only for the .gov and .mil Top Level Domains.

 ##### 1.1.3.2 Subscriber Certificates
 A certificate is a Subscriber certificate if it is not a CA Certificate.
 Subscriber certificates are end entity certificates as defined in RFC 5280 and issued to subjects that are not authorized to issue certificates.
 Subscriber certificates allowed to be issued under this policy are categorized as Domain Validation TLS Server Authentication certificates, or Organization Validation TLS Server Authentication certificates.
 CAs shall not issue Subscriber Certificates that simultaneously meet the criteria of more than one of these categories.